Used 2014 Honda Civic

 The 2014 Honda Civic is a compact car offered in coupe and sedan body styles.

 The standard Civic coupe and sedan come in LX, midrange EX and top-of-the-line EX-L and EX-L Navi trims.
 The sedan is also available in fuel-efficient HF, Hybrid and Natural Gas trims.
-As of this writing, information was not yet available for the Civic Si coupe and sedan, but we will update this review once it becomes available.
+The sporty Civic Si is available in both coupe and sedan body styles.

 Entry-level LX models come equipped with 15-inch steel wheels, full power accessories, air-conditioning, a tilt-and-telescoping steering wheel, a one-piece fold-down rear seatback and cruise control.
 Electronic features include a 5-inch central display screen, a rearview camera, Bluetooth phone and audio connectivity, SMS text messaging functionality and a four-speaker (six for the coupe) sound system with a CD player, an auxiliary audio jack, an iPod/USB audio interface and Pandora radio functionality.